sergiimarchuk/Linux/BIND-setup-openSUSE-15.6-EN-with-serial.md

 ⚙️ Diagnosis

-## So, the issue is DNS resolution doesn’t work on bobby, but it does on your BIND server.
+## So, the issue is DNS resolution doesn’t work on seome hosts just very common issue especially erarlier,  but it does on your BIND server, only something local, see point 9 upper.

 ** That suggests one (or more) of these on bobby: **